akash-sankar/CSToolboxFunctions/@iddata detrend/README.md

 ## Description
 Detrend outputs and inputs of dataset dat by removing the best fit of a polynomial of order ord.
 If ord is not specified, default value 0 is taken.
 This corresponds to removing a constant.

+It was observed that while the inbuilt detrend function performs well for larger values, discrepancies arise when dealing with values closer to zero.

 ## Calling Sequence
 - `datout = detrend (dat)`
 - `datout = detrend (dat, ord)`